 The message on the wall: Possibly the most disturbing aspect of this case is the revelation by a retired Chicago reporter that the killer did not leave the now infamous message on the wall of Frances Brown’s home.
 He claims it was a reporter who wrote the message, who arrived at the crime scene before police and thought it would make the case more interesting and newsworthy.

 This would support the claim that the handwriting is not a match to William Heirens.
 Moreover, if this is true, it puts an entirely different slant on the case of the Lipstick Killer of 1946.
 While such evidence and findings were building in an attempt to secure a retrial for William Heirens it came too late.
 By this time William Heirens was an old man.
-He had served 65 years in prison and was now suffering with health problems including diabetes.
+He had served 65 years in prison and was now suffering from health problems including diabetes.
 He was found dead in his cell on 6th March 2012.

 William Heirens applied for release over 30 times during those years never wavering from his story of innocence.
-Born in 1928 and imprisoned for life in 1946, William Heirens became the longest serving prisoner in the United States prison system.
-With evidence which now suggests he was an innocent man, this is a horrifying realisation.
+Born in 1928 and imprisoned for life in 1946, William Heirens became the longest-serving prisoner in the United States prison system.
+With evidence which now suggests he was an innocent man, this is a horrifying realization.